 Prior to our trip I hadn’t been feeling well so this trip was rather different than our usual ones where I’m up early exploring the area, looking for good photo opportunities.
 This time we spent a good amount of time at the pools and spa of the hotel, regenerating ourselves.

-There probably are numerous attractions that are worth taking in in Marrakech, but nothing got us too excited.
-We found the number of people, so many trying to sell you something, and the blandness of the landscape and cityscape rather unappealing.
+There probably are numerous attractions that are worth taking in in Marrakesh, but nothing got us too excited.
+We found the number of people, so many trying to sell you something, and the blandness of the landscape and city scape rather unappealing.
 It was a bit of a let down after the visions I’d carried for all those years from CSN’s song!

 Perhaps if I’d been feeling better, but I think after some 25 years of living in a third world country we are ready for more 1st world discoveries.
 There’s only so much time we have, it’s impossible to see the whole world, so we’ll most likely be concentrating on Europe, which not only close by, but very rich in history, we speak the languages, and we love the cultures.